 BRT has also brought nationally renowned theater artists to the region in a number of capacities, including Gregory Peck, Micki Grant, Adrian Pasdar, Kim Hunter, John Henry Redwood, Stephen Schnetzer, Keir Dullea, Hugh O’Gorman, Ron Link, Susan Powell, Bethe B. Austin, Aileen Quinn, Rita Taggart, and Richard White.

 BRT is the recipient of over 84 nominations for the Barrymore Awards for Excellence in Theater, given annually by Theatre Philadelphia.
 A few of the past winners are Ryan O’Gara, winning for best lighting

-Now in its 26th season, the theatre has grown to produce 243 performances every year, including five mainstage productions, 11 presented events, a summer musical series, a play reading series, winter musicale and summer camp every year.
-BRT has produced 125 works, premiered 23 plays and musicals, and developed international touring and producing relationships.
+The theatre has grown to produce over 200 performances every year, including five mainstage productions, the William Penn Bank Summer Music Fest, the new play development series America Rising, the summer theatre arts camp ArtRageous, and a range of education programs for local youth.
+BRT has produced 140 works, premiered 23 plays and musicals, and developed international touring and producing relationships.